PrestaShop/QANightlyResults/README.md

 ## Usage

 Create a database following the schema provided in schema.sql at the root of the project.

-Be sure to update config files in CI config/ directory.
+Remove the .dist extension for all files in application/config.
+For example, `database.php.dist` becomes `database.php`.
+Open them and edit them at your convenience (mainly `config.php` and `database.php`).

-Use insert.php to insert json files.
-Be sure to edit connection info at the top of the file.
+Use `insert.php` to insert json files.
+This file uses the `database.php` config file in `application/config` so be sure it's set up correctly.

 The first argument of the script is the path to the file.
-The filename **must** look like this : reports_2019-06-05-1.7.6.x.json ("reports_YYYY-MM-DD-VERSION.json") to work properly.
+The filename **must** look like this : `reports_2019-06-05-1.7.6.x.json` ("reports_YYYY-MM-DD-VERSION.json") to work properly.